 Because of “riders” placed in legislation by the gun lobby, the Centers for Disease Control (CDC) and National Institute of Health (NIH) are currently prevented from conducting research into the underlying causes of gun violence.
-Rep. Eshoo is a cosponsor of H.R.
-2612, which would eliminate these harmful riders and allow research on gun violence to continue once again.
+Rep. Eshoo is a cosponsor of two bills that would ensure that researchers can study this public health crisis.
+H.R.
+1478, the Gun Violence Research Act, removes these harmful riders from the underlying law and H.R.
+1832 authorizes $10 million per year for the next five years for the purposes of conducting research on gun violence.

 Executive Actions on Gun Safety

-It is difficult to fully comprehend the number of deaths a year in our country due to gun violence.
-Thirty-three thousand people lost their lives in 2013, according to the Centers for Disease Control.
+Thirty-three thousand people lost their lives to gun violence in 2013, according to the Centers for Disease Control.
 This number is larger than the entirety of some of the communities I represent.
 Even in the wake of the horrifying mass shootings of Aurora, San Bernardino, Roseburg, Charleston and Sandy Hook, Congress has failed to act.

 The Republican leadership who control the House will not allow any votes to be held on sensible bipartisan bills.
 No debate on legislation.
 No votes in the full House.
 Saying ‘no’ to everything is not a solution.
-So it was welcomed news when the President announced he would take actions to help make our communities safer because Congress has failed to do so.
-On January 5, 2016, President Obama unveiled the following Executive Actions:
+So Rep. Eshoo welcomed President Obama’s announcement on January 5, 2016 that he would take actions to help make our communities safer because Congress has failed to do so.
+These Executive Actions include:

 The Executive Actions clarify that gun sellers who engage in high volume sales, resales of mint-condition guns, and immediate resales will be required to register as licensed dealers and complete background checks on all sales, including those conducted online.
 This will limit but not eliminate the loophole that allows an estimated 40 percent of gun sales that take place without any background checks whatsoever.
 Congresswoman Eshoo signed a letter in November 2015 calling on the President to take this action.

-The President also announced that the FBI will update its background check technology and increase the number of examiners by 50 percent.
-This is very important because under current law, if a background check is not completed within three days, the dealer can make the sale.
+President Obama also announced that the FBI will update its background check technology and increase the number of examiners by 50 percent.
+This is very important because under current law, if a background check is not completed within three days, the dealer can make the sale without a check.

 To ensure better reporting of mental health information into the background check system, the Social Security Administration will begin to share information with the FBI regarding individuals who are unable to manage their own benefits due to a documented mental health issue and who have been found by a court to be legally incompetent.
 These individuals are barred from buying a gun under current law, but this information is not always reported to the background check database.

 It’s abundantly clear that we must do something to reduce gun violence by taking steps to keep guns out of the hands of those who wish to do harm or who are legally incompetent.
-With the safety of our streets, schools and communities at stake, the President’s actions are sensible, they honor the Constitution and, while limited, certainly worth the effort to save lives.
+With the safety of our streets, schools and communities at stake, Rep. Eshoo believes that President Obama’s actions were sensible, honor the Constitution and, while limited, certainly worth the effort to save lives.